 An applicant must be 21 years of age to apply.
 Applicants must be a U.S. citizen with no felony convictions or misdemeanor convictions involving violence or moral turpitude.
 Applicants must possess a valid Alabama driver's license or be able to obtain one if a license is issued by another state.
 Applicants must possess a diploma from an accredited high school or a GED.

 Applicants with a high school diploma or GED must complete an ACT Workeys Assessment (BAT) Exam.
 The BAT Exam is offered at any Community College in Alabama.
 Applicants must meet all State of Alabama Peace Officers Standards and Training Commission requirements and the Enterprise Police Department requirements.

 Upon graduation from the Academy, recruits will be assigned to the Patrol Division.
 The recruit will remain in Patrol the duration of the yearlong probationary period.
 After the probationary period is over, the officer may apply for additional duty assignments, transfer, or promotion to one of the Department's career specialties such as:

 - Traffic Homicide Unit

-Applicants who are hired, will be sent to Basic Police Academy for thirteen weeks of intense training.
+Applicants who are hired, will be sent to Basic Police Academy for 560 hours of intense training.
 Officers must successfully graduate the Academy in order to start their new career in Law Enforcement.